lowcodeunit/public-web-docs/docs/devs/alerts/grafana.md

 Temperature
 FROM [grafana-data]`

-Modify the query to fit the properties of your IoT Ensemble data.
+Modify the query to fit the properties of your Low Code Unit data.
 :::

 ## Step 4: Configure the Grafana Alert